 You might get along great with your candidates, but what do they think about the hiring manager?
 Perhaps the candidate wasn’t 100% taken with them.

 If you’re getting a sense that this is causing some hesitation on the candidate’s part, it’s time to do some proactive match-making!
 You know the client loves the candidate – that’s why they made them an offer.
 You just need to get that message across to the candidate.

 Talk things over with the client to get some solid examples of what they like so much about your candidate and communicate this back to them.

 Often, things get lost in translation and people don’t always make the right impression.
 You might find that some good, constructive feedback from the client is enough to push the candidate to pick up a pen, sign the contract and accept the job.

 Read: How to Support Your Client After a Job Offer is Made

 Know when to say goodbye

-Remember, a star candidate is only a star candidate when you can place them.
-Don’t become too invested with one candidate and don’t be afraid to move on either.
+Remember, a star candidate is only a star candidate when you can actually place them, and they’re preventing other qualified candidates from having a look in.